MrKaeser00/Kniwwelin-WebApps/lib/Kniwwelino-WebApps/README.md

 # WebApps-Lib #

-This program is free software: you can redistribute it and/or modify it under the terms of the Lesser General Public License as published by the Free Software Foundation, either version 3 of the License.
+This program is free software: you can redistribute it and/or modify it under the terms of the Lesser General Public License version 3 as published by the Free Software Foundation.

 Please add the additional Boards Manager URL to the Arduino Preferences :
   * http://arduino.esp8266.com/stable/package_esp8266com_index.json